Founder & Lead Editor

 The general vibe from the community is overwhelmingly positive, though it's not without its specific "human" gripes that come with any mass-market sneaker.

-- Plush Comfort: Many users report that the BOOST foam delivers exactly what is promised—a soft, cloud-like experience that handles daily miles with ease.
+- Plush Comfort: Many users say the BOOST foam does exactly what you expect: a soft, cloud-like ride that handles daily miles without drama.

-- Breathability Wins: The engineered mesh is a frequent highlight for those in warmer climates, keeping feet cool even during extended wear.
+- Breathability Wins: The engineered mesh gets a lot of love from people in warmer climates, keeping feet cool even with long wear.

-- Sizing Frustrations: A significant portion of the feedback warns about the fit, with several people noting that the shoe feels tight or short.
+- Sizing Frustrations: Plenty of feedback flags the fit, with several people saying the shoe feels tight or short.

 What they're saying: